macrobomaster/cv-yolov7/Kalman Filter/description.md

 For the three different code files:

-  - &nbsp;The _Kalamfilter.py_ is the most important function file that take the previous coordinates as the input and output the predicted coordinates in.
+  - &nbsp;The _Kalmanfilter_ is the most important function that take the previous coordinates as the input and output the predicted coordinates.
-  - &nbsp;The _orange_detector.py_ is the function used to detect the orange appeared in the demo.
+  - &nbsp;The _orange_detector_ is the function used to detect the orange appeared in the demo.
   Its principle is to track the obvious orange color appear in the frame and return the coordinates of it.
-  - &nbsp;The _orange_prediction.py_ is the main function.
-It takes the coordinates from _orange_detector.py_ to draw the solid red circle and also puts them into _Kalamfilter.py_ to draw the green circle.
+  - &nbsp;The _orange_prediction_ is the main function.
+It takes the coordinates from _orange_detector_ to draw the solid red circle and also puts them into _Kalmanfilter_ to draw the green circle.

   <sub>Source: pysource.com <sub>